Xamarin Forms is great if you want to develop apps for different mobile platforms. But when it comes to touch gestures, it is still very limited.

 the method Red_LongPressed

-should be called.
+will be called.
 The method must be defined in the code behind file like this

 void Red_LongPressed(object sender, MR.Gestures.LongPressEventArgs e)